vetsE/hexamine.nvim/README.md

 ## Commands

-The plugin provides the following Neovim commands for ease of use:
+The plugin provides the following Neovim commands.

 ### `:Hexamine`

-This command opens a floating window at the cursor position:
+This command opens a floating window at the cursor position.

 ### `:HexamineClose`